Invasive carcinoma of no special type: Histopathologic criteria

 On microscopic evaluation carcinomatous cells are seen below the basement membrane of lactiferous ducts and invade into the surrounding breast stroma.
 Otherwise, there are no specific histologic characteristics, essentially making it a diagnosis of exclusion.
 The histopathologic characteristics seen in these lesions are heterogenous.
 The cells of a lesion of invasive carcinoma NST may retain >70% ductal differentiation or appear completely undifferentiated.
 The tumor cells may be arranged in sheets, nests, cords, or singly distributed.
 They are pleomorphic (i.e., vary in size and shape).
 They usually have prominent nucleoli and multiple mitotic cells per magnified field of view, which are features generally consistent with cancerous cells.
 The surrounding non-ductal tissue, known as stroma, can range from none to abundant.

-Small inclusions of special features may be present within an invasive carcinoma NST tissue sample, but will be 'limited' (ie <10%).
-Carcinomas of mixed type will have a specialized pattern or lobular carcinoma in the majority (ie at least 50%) of the tumor and a non-specialized pattern in between 10-49% of the sample.
+Small inclusions of special features may be present within an invasive carcinoma NST tissue sample, but will be 'limited' (i.e. <10%).
+Carcinomas of mixed type will have a specialized pattern or lobular carcinoma in the majority (i.e. at least 50%) of the tumor and a non-specialized pattern in between 10 and 49% of the sample.
 Thus, such tumors will be called mixed invasive NST and special type or mixed invasive carcinoma NST and lobular carcinoma.